WeberSynBioLab/optoConfig-96/README.md

 # optoConfig-96 - Interactive configuration of experiments using the optoPlate-96

-User guide for version 1.0.1.
+User guide for version 1.0.2.

+If optoConfig-96 was useful to you, please consider citing the paper:

+Thomas, OS, Hörner, M & Weber, W: A graphical user interface to design high-throughput optogenetic experiments with the optoPlate-96. *Nat Protoc* (2020). https://doi.org/10.1038/s41596-020-0349-x

 # Installation Instructions